 CRNS members have the opportunity to participate in a variety of initiatives in the nursing community that will enhance their nursing practice.
-These opportunities include volunteering as a Workplace Representative or Workplace Educator, starting or participating in a Professional Practice Group, participating in CRNS online forums, or getting involved with the CRNS Council, focus groups or committees.
+These opportunities include volunteering as a CRNS Liaison or Mentor, starting or participating in a Professional Practice Group, or getting involved with the CRNS Council, focus groups or committees.

-CRNS Workplace Representatives (WPR) are CRNS members who volunteer to act as communication liaisons between the CRNS and RNs, NPs and RN(AAP)s in their place of employment.
+CRNS Liaisons are CRNS members who volunteer to act as communication liaisons between the CRNS and RNs, NPs and RN(AAP)s in their place of employment.

 The CRNS is committed to keeping lines of communication open between the organization and its members.
-An important resource in executing this commitment is the involvement of WPRs across Saskatchewan.
-Not only do WPRs share information from the CRNS with their colleagues, they also relay any questions and concerns from their colleagues back to the CRNS.
+An important resource in executing this commitment is the involvement of Liaisons across Saskatchewan.
+Not only do Liaisons share information from the CRNS with their colleagues, they also relay any questions and concerns from their colleagues back to the CRNS.

 Professional Practice Groups